knowledge-summary/programming-book-summary/software-engineering-at-google.md

 Release candidate (RC): A cohesive, deployable unit created by an automated process, assembled of code, configuration, and other dependencies that have passed the continuous build.

+As an RC progresses through environments, its artifact (e.g. binaries, containers) ideally should not be recompiled or rebuilt.
 Using containers such as Docker helps enforce consistency of an RC between environments, from local development onward.
 Similarly, using orchestration tools like Kubernetes (or in our case, usually Borg), helps enforce consistency between deployments.

 Testing on only pre-submit is too expensive.

+Mid-air collision: Two changes that touch completely different files cause test to fail.

 Benefits of running release-candidate testing, even if it is the same suite that CB ran against the code on post-submit
 - As a sanity check
 - For auditability
 - To allow for cherry picks
 - For emergency pushes

+Production testing

 A well-managed alerting system helps to ensure that your Service-Level Objectives (SLOs) are being met.
 A good CI system helps to ensure that your build is in good shape—the code compiles, tests pass, and you could deploy a new release if you needed to.